Pennsylvania

 Overview

 Pennsylvania is home to 86,000 miles of streams, including tens of thousands of miles of wild trout water.
-From the Upper Delaware and the Lehigh to Letort Spring Run, Penns Creek, Spring Creek, and the Little Juniata, these are some of the best-known trout waters in the Mid-Atlantic region.
+From the Upper Delaware and the Lehigh to Pine Creek and Kettle Creek these are some of the best-known trout waters in the region.
 The heavily forested Pennsylvania Wilds were once known for their logging; now, they hold two million acres of public land, countless healthy coldwater streams, and some of the state’s most intact native Eastern brook trout strongholds.
 Trout Unlimited has been at work in Pennsylvania for decades.
 We are cleaning up abandoned mines and bringing fish populations back in the West Branch Susquehanna watershed, building on early work to recover a stretch of Kettle Creek left for dead by toxic mine drainage.
 We are identifying fish passage barriers and removing them.
 We are locating overlooked wild trout populations and mobilizing angers to protect them.
 In four major watersheds, we are restoring streams, improving water quality, boosting Pennsylvania’s multi-billion-dollar outdoor recreation economy, and helping fisheries and communities prepare for a changing climate.

 Fish We're Protecting